ajdabrowski/2019-08-22-UT/index.md

   <h3>SQLite</h3>

   <p>
     SQL is a specialized programming language used with databases.
-We use a simple database manager called
+We use a simple database manager called DB Browser for
     <a href="https://www.sqlite.org/">SQLite</a> in our lessons.
   </p>